-There were 273 genes distributed across 72 P. phoxinus-specific orthogroups; a homology blast of these genes in the TrEMBL database returned only results for 130 genes, many of which were uncharacterised proteins (Supplementary Table S13).
-Only 54 of these genes annotated from the TrEMBL database returned GO annotations and these annotations were clustered into eight major GO terms (Figure 6).
-The presence of GO terms “response to oxidative stress” and “regulation of response to reactive oxygen”, suggests that P. phoxinus is particularly sensitive to changes in water quality.
+There were 273 genes distributed across 72 P. phoxinus-specific orthogroups; a sequence similarity search of these genes to the TrEMBL database returned results for only 130 of these genes, many of which were uncharacterised proteins (Supplementary Table S13).
+Only 54 of the successfully blasted genes annotated in the TrEMBL database returned GO annotations, which clustered into eight major GO terms (Figure 6).
+The presence of GO terms “response to oxidative stress” and “regulation of response to reactive oxygen”, suggests that P. phoxinus has adaptive potential to changes in water quality.
 Observational studies have found conflicting evidence, with Eurasian minnows ranging from sensitive (Bagge & Hakkari, 1992) to insensitive to intermediate pollution (King et al., 2011).
 Those findings may be attributed to the fact that different species of Phoxinus were studied.
 Cyprinoidea in general have been thought to be sensitive to oxidative stress, demonstrated in Amur minnow (Phoxinus lagowskii) (Q. Wang et al., 2019; Yao et al., 2022) and Chinese rare minnow (Gobiocypris rarus) (Z.-H. Li et al., 2014), while the fathead minnow (Pimephales promelas) has been used as a bioindicator of water quality (Elizalde-Velázquez et al., 2020).